And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.

 What does the cross say about your worth in the eyes of God?

 What lies have you been told that steal the joy that comes from the truth of God’s unconditional love for you?

 If you feel like you aren’t enough, like no one cares, or like you’re invisible, this is for you.
 If you doubt that you have a purpose, this is for you.
 If you feel or have ever felt abandoned, this is for you: You are loved.
 You are valued.
 You have worth.
 Right now.
 Exactly where you are.
 Without “being better” in your own strength.

 Believe it.
 Accept the free gift God has given you in its fullness, and you will flourish like you’ve never imagined before.
 I promise.

 Until next time,

 New here?
 This page will help you get started!

 Sharing is caring!
 Like this post from Planting Vineyards?
-Pass it along with the social media share buttons below.
+Pass it along with the social media share buttons above and below.